nader-ziada/supply-chain-test/README.md

  ```

  - the service account used has registery-credentials secret that gives it access to the container registery for pushing images

+- The image used for the tekton task is the modified scripting base generated fron tge Dockerfile in this repo

+#### Outstanding:

+ - passing the package version and other paramaters from tge workload resource to the generated package